Wapauwe Old Mosque: Treasury

 The mosque kept one of the oldest Qur'anic mus'hafs in Indonesia; the oldest of these is a mus'haf written by Imam Muhammad Arikulapessy - the mosque's first imam - which was completed in 1550 with no miniature decoration.
 The other is a mus'haf written by Nur Cahya, completed in 1590.
 Nur Cahya is the granddaughter of Arikulapessy and a student of the mosque's founder Kiai Pati.
 There were also other historic manuscripts kept inside the mosque such as a Muslim calendar from Gregorian year 1407 and a manuscript for a Friday Prayer in year 1661.
 All these treasuries are now kept in the heritage house of Abdurrachim Hatauwe, the twelfth descendant of Arikulapessy.

 The mosque also stored a poetry book about Muhammad's life.
 The poem is sung regularly by the villagers, especially during the annual Mawlid.

-Other objects stored in the mosque were two oil lamps made of wood and brass, wooden scales, a beduk carved of lingua wood.
+Other objects stored in the mosque were two oil lamps made of wood and brass, wooden scales, and beduk carved of lingua wood.